ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 {: .table }

 Contention is a past axis that tracks whether a value has been shared between threads.
-A value is *contended* if multiple threads have full access to it, *shared* if multiple threads have read-only access to it, and *uncontended* if only one thread has access to it.
+A value is *contended* if another thread can write to it, *shared* if multiple threads have read-only access to it, and *uncontended* otherwise.

 To enforce data race freedom, the typechecker does not permit reading or writing the mutable portions of contended values.
 The mutable portions of shared values